 Unfortunately, many people out of desperation will purchase these products because ‘cannabis oil’ is not legal in their state or it is too costly to purchase.
 These people can fall victim to purchasing poor quality cannabis as a result.

-Full Spectrum is when you extract all the components of the plant and not just parts of it, (Isolate) this is important to keep in mind so you have access to all the qualities of the plant such as cannabinoids, terpenes and flavonoids.
+Full Spectrum is when you extract all the components of the plant and not just parts of it, including some THC.
+This is important to keep in mind so you have access to all the qualities of the plant such as cannabinoids, terpenes and flavonoids.

-Isolate does have its benefits too, but it is recommended to use it with a full spectrum oil as well.
-Isolates are great for targeting specific ailments with certain cannabinoids.
-However, you need full-spectrum for it to work together.
+It does have its benefits too, but it is recommended to use it with a full-spectrum oil, or broad-spectrum as well.
+Isolates are great for a super concentration of cannabinoids.

 If you are purchasing CBD oil especially online, you should ask for a Certificate Of Analysis check.
 This shows that the product was tested by a 3rd party at a lab and checked for common issues such as mould, pesticides, heavy metal etc…